-My piece, which can be found in the “Last Drop” section of the print magazine, is about a topic I’m all too familiar with — Traveling to wine country with my 5-year old twin boys.
+My piece, which can be found in the “Last Drop” section of the print magazine and online, is about a topic I’m all too familiar with — Traveling to wine country with my 5-year old twin boys.

 Now, without giving too much away (stop what you’re doing and read the full story!), I will share this:

 One of the best (and probably the only useful) words of advice I received when I was pregnant with twins (and I received A LOT of advice) was, “These kids are coming into YOUR lives, not the other way around.”